-Swedish fish with odor.
-An overview of an unusual delicacy - the famous Swedish herring "with
+Swedish fish with flavor.
+Review of an unusual delicacy - the famous Swedish herring “with a scent”

-If you've ever been to Sweden, you've heard of the local delicacy surstromming.
-And if they tried it, they definitely did not remain indifferent: someone became an amateur, and someone will continue to bypass this dish.
-Such a disagreement is not an obstacle for those who want to try the product, and the popularity of a specific delicacy is growing.
+If you have ever been to Sweden, you have heard about the local delicacy surstromming.
+And if you tried it, you definitely didn’t remain indifferent: someone became an amateur, and someone will avoid this dish from now on.
+Such disagreement is not an obstacle for those who want to try the product, and the popularity of this specific delicacy is growing.
 You can buy and try it in our country.
-In Moscow stores, surströmming herring is offered at a price of 2500 rubles. for the bank.
-But it is better to get acquainted with this delicacy in a restaurant for the first time.
+In Moscow stores, surströmming herring is offered at prices starting from 2,500 rubles. per jar.
+But it’s better to try this delicacy for the first time in a restaurant.

-Surströmming is a canned pickled herring with a "smell".
-Initially, it was like this: herring was used for sourdough, but later they began to use herring.
-Due to its small size and fewer bones, it is more suitable for preservation in metal cans, and the taste is practically no different from ordinary herring.
-The product has a specific smell, which reminds several times the multiplied aroma of rotten eggs.
+Surströmming is canned pickled herring “with a flavor.”
+Initially it was like this: herring was used for fermentation, but later they began to use herring.
+Due to its small size and fewer bones, it is more suitable for preservation in metal cans, and its taste is practically no different from ordinary herring.
+The product has a specific smell that resembles the multiplied aroma of rotten eggs.
 This is a decisive criterion for those who still cannot taste the delicacy.

 The history of the origin of the dish goes back to the 16th century.
-Then there was a war between Germany and Sweden for leadership in sea waters, the soldiers had practically nothing to eat.
-The main diet was fish, it was brought to the front pickled.
-Due to a shortage of food, suppliers began to save on salt by canning herring, and it turned sour.
+Then there was a war between Germany and Sweden for leadership in sea waters; the soldiers had practically nothing to eat.
+The main diet was fish, which was brought to the front salted.
+Due to a shortage of products, suppliers began to skimp on salt by canning herring, and it went sour.
 The soldiers had to eat it and, oddly enough, they liked the sour herring.

-In the process of fermentation, substances appeared that have a beneficial effect on the body.
+During the fermentation process, substances appeared that had a beneficial effect on the body.
 Many people liked the sour taste.
-After the end of the war, Swedish herring became popular among the poor, then wealthier citizens tried the product, and surströmming became a local delicacy.
-Restaurants in Sweden offer various options for dishes that include this pickled fish.
+After the end of the war, Swedish herring became popular among the poor, then wealthier citizens tried the product and surströmming became a local delicacy.
+Restaurants in Sweden offer various versions of the dish, which include this fermented fish.

 Swedish herring production

-Over time, pickled herring began to be in great demand, it became necessary to organize a production that was supposed to supply Sweden with a spicy fish delicacy.
-On the island of Ulven, at the end of the 19th century, a workshop for the production of surströming was first opened, where they began to use Norwegian herring instead of herring.
+Over time, pickled herring began to be in great demand, and the need arose to organize production, which was supposed to supply Sweden with a spicy fish delicacy.
+On the island of Ulven at the end of the 19th century, a workshop for the production of surströming was opened for the first time, where they began to use Norwegian herring instead of herring.

 The cooking process consists of several stages that require a considerable amount of time: